How To Teach an Interest-Based Nature Study with NaturExplorers

 Interest-Based Nature Study Activities

-After that introduction, we went through the study and chose the different activities that we wanted to do.
-Our first activity was a simple collection of data.
-I sent my son out across the property to collect samples of all the different types of flowers he could find.
-My daughter was sent out to take pictures of the different flowers my son collected.
+After that introduction, we went through the study and chose the different activities we wanted.
+Our first activity was a simple data collection.
+I sent my son out across the property to collect samples of all the different types of flowers he could find, and my daughter was sent out to take pictures of the different flowers my son collected.

-When they returned, we tried to identify the flowers they found as we organized them onto a posterboard for display.
-On this first excursion, my son found eight different types of flowers and we identified about half of them.
+When they returned, we tried to identify the flowers they found and organized them onto a posterboard for display.
+On this first excursion, my son found eight different types of flowers, and we identified about half of them.

-One of the suggested activities was a flower dissection, and we definitely wanted to do that.
-Letting my son take the lead (and the exacto knife), I let him cut open a couple of different flowers.
+One of the suggested activities was a flower dissection; we wanted to do that.
+Letting my son take the lead (and the exacto knife), I let him cut open a few flowers.
 He looked at them under the magnifying glass, under a flashlight, and on the illuminated lightboard.
 I even let him have a leaf and a bloom from my indoor peace lily so he could compare.
 He dissected and examined for as long as he wanted before we called it a day.

 Studying Wildflowers Through Photography